malissaromero/contacts_angular_practice/README.md

 #Challenges

-1. The application has a bug where the input fields are auto populated when open all at once.
+First Challenge: The application has a bug where the input fields are auto populated when open all at once.
 For example, if I toggle the edit form, and then decide to create a contact while leaving the edit form open, the data in the edit form will auto populate the create inputs.

 I know that the inputs are all linked together through ng-model which is why I first looked into creating two controllers.
 I have tried to create two controllers to solve the issue as you will see in the try_two_controllers branch on Github but it has not solved it.